 The Google Desktop Search software became officially defunct toward the end of 2011.
 But one can still download the last 5.9.1 version, and it happily installs and indexes and searches the full-text of your content.
 For instance, a folder full of Gbs of PDF encyclopaedias and journal articles, ebooks, etc, presenting results in a familiar Google Search interface.
 There are Indexing Plugins and the ‘Larry’s Any Text’ one can be easily configured to treat things like .py Python files as text.
 Note that in some early versions the indexing has to be manually started by you, and this is done by right-clicking the taskbar icon and selecting “reindex”…

-But if you need a personal desktop search product that’s being supported and developed, perhaps due to the need to index a new file-format, then the alternatives are…
+However you may need a personal desktop search product that’s being supported and developed, perhaps due to the need to index a new file-format such as .ePUB files.
+The alternatives are…

 * DocFetcher 1.1 is a Java-based desktop search software, that’s open source and free.
 It’s been around since 2009, but doesn’t seem to have any genuine reviews (that I could find).
 Note that installing Java on a Windows desktop is a security risk.
 But it does supports indexing of Open Office file types, and has the very significant advantage of easily “finding the exact phrase” in a Google-like manner without complex switch-setting.
 (Update: broken by the July 2020 Java update, and when it’s fixed in 2021 it will be $50 and no longer freeware).

-* the free built-in Windows 7 search.
-Although now tamed, and no longer the terrible disk-grinding Windows Vista incarnation, in my view turning on Windows Search still makes a desktop PC too slow.
+* the free built-in Windows 7 and 8 search.
+Although now tamed, and no longer the fearsome disk-grinding Windows Vista incarnation, in my view turning on Windows Search still makes a desktop PC too slow.
 Especially if you run a PC stuffed to the top with legacy files and emails.

 * Also worth a look are SearchMyFiles (freeware) and Effective File Search (freeware).